 4) The gNB obtains a value for a UTC-based counter associated with a transmission slot based on UTC time.

-5) System information is periodically broadcasted, in order to reduce the overhead; protection can be applied once every 'N' period instead of every period.
+5) System information is periodically broadcasted, in order to reduce the overhead; protection can be applied once ‘v’ry 'N' period instead of every period.
 Mechanisms to reduce the overhead are detailed in the clause 6.7.2.3 of the present document.

 Verification using Identity Based Cryptography: